-- 1) Students will build upon previously developed skills in standardized and dynamic methods of assessment to accurately identify the presence of autism in school-aged children. - 2) Students will develop a sophisticated understanding of the state of the science with regard to evidencebased interventions addressing core characteristics of Autism Spectrum Disorder. - 3) Students will be able to identify when educational programming is successful in meeting the needs of children with autism, and how to assist in modifying such programming to meet developmentally emergent educational, social, and mental health needs.
+- 1) Students will build upon previously developed skills in standardized and dynamic methods of assessment to accurately identify the presence of autism in school-aged children. - 2) Students will develop a sophisticated understanding of the state of the science with regard to evidencebased interventions addressing core characteristics of autism - 3) Students will become familiar with the neurodiversity movement, the social construction of disability, and the importance of self-advocacy by individuals with disabilities. - 4) Students will be able to identify when educational programming is successful in meeting the needs of children with autism, and how to assist in modifying such programming to meet developmentally emergent educational, social, and mental health needs.

-\\\Disclaimer: During this course, students will be exposed to examples of Autism Diagnostic Observation Schedule, Second Edition (ADOS-II) administrations and will learn and be assessed on appropriate administration, scoring, and interpretation of the ADOS-II across modules.
+Disclaimer: During this course, students will be exposed to examples of Autism Diagnostic Observation Schedule, Second Edition (ADOS-II) administrations and will learn and be assessed on appropriate administration, scoring, and interpretation of the ADOS-II across modules.
 However, this graduate education experience does not establish 1) a student's reliability in administering and scoring the ADOS-II within his/her practice site or 2) that the student has received training commensurate with that provided by the publishers of the ADOS-II and other research reliable, approved trainers.
 As such, any students who wish to build upon the skills provided in this course in order to independently administer the ADOS-II should either 1) receive training from and establish reliability with a trained administrator at their internship/future employment site and/or 2) attend direct training in person from approved ADOS-II trainers (see portal.wpspublish.com for more information).